RanaTayyab/osu-python-test-api-call-manager/README.md

 # API Manager

 The API Manager is a Python class that allows you to interact with various Public OSU APIs and perform different operations based on user input.
-It provides functionalities to retrieve access tokens, make public API requests, log errors, and display menu options for the user to choose from.
+It provides functionalities to retrieve access tokens, make public API requests, log errors, and display menu options for the user to choose from, such as:

+* Beaver Bus
+* Terms API
+* Textbooks API
+* Beaver Bus Routes API
+* Beaver Bus Arrivals API
+* Vehicles API

 ## Installation